jmeegan2/MapKit-App/DevLog.md

 5/23
 Its hard to understand how apple is presenting their values on maps, sometimes they floor and other times they round.

+New Feature will be a send button in the corner to send an invoice